Generation of genuine all-way entanglement in defect-nuclear spin systems through dynamical decoupling sequences: Conclusions

 \section{Conclusions}

 Genuine multipartite entangled states are an essential component of quantum networks and quantum computing.
 Exploiting the full potential of nuclear spins in defect platforms for large-scale applications requires precise and fast entanglement generation.
-We showed under what conditions decoupling sequences produce gates capable of maximizing all-way correlations and quantified the entanglement capability of the gates through the $M$-way entangling power.
+We showed under what conditions decoupling sequences produce gates capable of maximizing all-way correlations and quantified the entanglement capability of the gates through the {$M$-tangling} power.
 Using this formalism, we guided the selection of sequence parameters and nuclear spin candidates to prepare high-quality GHZ$_M$-like states by appropriate driving of the electron spin.
 We improved the sequential entanglement generation scheme, pushing the gate time to as low as 4~ms for preparing GHZ-like states of up to 10 spins.
 We also studied the possibility of direct entanglement generation, which performs on par with the sequential scheme in decoupling capabilities, with the extra advantage that the latter approach drastically reduces the gate count and speeds up the entanglement generation.
-Further, we studied the entanglement of mixed states, revealing that the $M$-way correlations of a target subspace are sensitive to residual entanglement with the spectator nuclei.
-Finally, we introduced a non-unitary $M$-way entanglement metric, which additionally captures correlations between the target subspace and the unwanted nuclei and showed that it is upper-bounded by the unitary $M$-way entangling power.
-Our results pave the way for the systematic and efficient creation of multi-partite entanglement in spin defect systems for quantum information applications.
+Further, we studied the entanglement of mixed states, revealing that the $M$-way correlations of a target subspace are sensitive to residual entanglement with the {unwanted} nuclei.
+We introduced a non-unitary $M$-way entanglement metric, which additionally captures correlations between the target subspace and the unwanted nuclei and showed that it is upper-bounded by the unitary {$M$-tangling} power. { We derived a non-unitary $M$-tangling power for the target subspace in the presence of electronic dephasing errors, revealing that the multi-spin protocol can have in principle superior performance compared to conventional schemes due to its shorter implementation time.
+Finally, we studied the impact of pulse errors on the target subspace $M$-tangling power and showed that our protocols combined with XY decoupling sequences can provide high-fidelity preparation of GHZ states in the presence of realistic experimental errors.} Our results pave the way for the systematic and efficient creation of multi-partite entanglement in spin defect systems for quantum information applications.